cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Each signer then sends these shares back to the collector; see
 {{encode-sig-share}} for encoding recommendations.

-The Coordinator MUST verify the set of signature shares using the following procedure.
+Upon reciept from each Signer, the Coordinator MUST validate the input signature and commitment shares using DeserializeElement for each.
+If validation fails, the Coordinator MUST abort the protocol.
+If validation succeeds, the Coordinator then verifies the set of signature shares using the following procedure.

 <!-- the inputs to this function need to be revisited, things can probably be made simpler -->
 ~~~